optimisticlucio/powerdown-wiki/concept/servers.md

 - What's the max length we expect a title to be?
 It shouldn't be too long for useability.
 Right now it's 255 just for the sake of it.
 - How can we make sure this db will handle emojis and special characters appropriately?

+## Creators

+This is a D1 SQLite table representing the authors, artists, etc who contribute to the site.

+### Considerations

+- Should we be able to connect users to Creators?